JaimeFitz/MythBusters/README.md

 # MythBusters
-#Using data science, what myths will we find are plausible?
+# Using data science, what myths will we find are plausible?
 Which will be busted?
-/#pleasedontsuemediscoverychannel
+#pleasedontsuemediscoverychannel

 I was reading a thread last night where people were discussing the myth that ancient humans only lived to be around 30 years old.
 I've heard this myth many times, and I think I may have even helped perpetuate it before I knew it was false.
 What the posters said next gave me an idea, though.
 Someone said that the number was skewed by infant mortality rates, which weren't treated as outliers when calculating a mean lifespan value.
 What if I could bust this myth using data science?